Learning Task Constraints from Demonstration for Hybrid Force/Position Control: Related Work

-Dynamic Movement Primitives (DMPs) are a widely used policy representation for learning robot motion that afford real-time obstacle avoidance~\cite{park2008movement}, dynamic goal changing~\cite{pastor2009learning}, and can be learned from demonstration using standard regression techniques~\cite{ijspeert2013dynamical}.
+Dynamic Movement Primitives (DMPs) are a widely used policy representation for robot motion that afford real-time obstacle avoidance~\cite{park2008movement}, dynamic goal changing~\cite{pastor2009learning}, and can be learned from demonstration using standard regression techniques~\cite{ijspeert2013dynamical}.
 Various features of DMPs have been used to augment motion trajectories with force information.
-Kormushev et al.~\cite{kormushev2011imitation} synchronize position trajectories and force profiles (specified separately with a haptic input device) using the DMP phase variable.
+Kormushev et al.~\cite{kormushev2011imitation} synchronize position trajectories and force profiles using the DMP phase variable.
 In~\cite{abu2015adaptation}, force error is incorporated into the phase variable to aid in assembly tasks learned from demonstration.
 Temporal coupling terms in~\cite{steinmetz2015simultaneous} provide pose disturbance detection when executing tasks that repeatedly make and break contact with a surface.
-Compliant Movement Primitives~\cite{denivsa2016review} encode both motion and joint torques as a DMP to reduce contact forces during unexpected collisions.
+Compliant Movement Primitives~\cite{denivsa2016review} encode both motion and joint torques to reduce contact forces during unexpected collisions.
 Velocity in periodic DMPs is modulated based on a passivity criterion in~\cite{shahriari2017adapting} to efficiently perform wiping tasks in a stable manner.
 Having both motion trajectories and force profiles encoded as DMPs allows standard reinforcement learning methods such as $\text{PI}^2$ to be readily applied in order to learn the optimal forces needed for completing a task~\cite{hazara2016reinforcement, kalakrishnan2011learning}.